Xunnamius/project-utils/README.md

 There are several ways to utilize Projector: as a _CLI tool or npm script_, as a source of _shared configuration_, as a _GitHub Action_, as a _semantic-release plugin_, and as an _imported library_.

+See [Getting Started][74] for details on how to use the various components that make up Projector.

 ### CLI